pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1111 Be More Agile

+Today I discover that I have some lacks in Jira and Agile methodology, I need to be more organized, and create good Jira elements, unorganized programmer is not good programmer.

 #### Day 1109-1110 Atomic Habits

 I found the webpage from James Clear, the author of the atomic habits book.
 I say wow when I start to read some concepts, a special part calls me my attention that says about not focus on the result, focus in change your person when you're to do your goals.
 Well, I have a different focus about be a better programmer.
 I convert in the person that read the Java documentation also read about Microservices and make code every day.